MCP Server + CLI

 Private keys are cryptographically zeroed from memory on LRU eviction and process shutdown.
 Minimal exposure window.

-Tool responses never contain private keys or secret material.
+Tool responses never return raw private keys.
+Mnemonics are returned only during identity creation (store securely).
 Shamir shards are written to files, not returned as text.

 Env cleanup